 First and foremost, the water filter will get attached to the main water line prior to connecting the line to the water heater.
 By connecting it this way, you are guaranteed to filter every ounce of water that comes into your home.

-As the water passes through the system, it immediately encounters a sediment pre-filter.
+As the water passes through the water filter, it immediately encounters a sediment pre-filter.
 It’s designed to get rid of the largest contaminated particles including sediment, debris, sand, rust, and silt.

 It has another role too.
 This pre-filter helps keep the other filters in solid working order for long stretches of time.
-You’d have to change your other filters more frequently if this pre-filter didn’t exist.
+You’d have to change them more frequently if this pre-filter didn’t exist.

 After leaving the sediment pre-filter, your water will reach the activated carbon filter next.
-This filter is crucial to your water filter system, because it removes a wide range of unwanted contaminants.
+This one is crucial, because it removes a wide range of unwanted contaminants.

 Activated Carbon has a porous surface.
 It has many nooks and crannies –the pores – that attract these unwanted contaminants naturally through adsorption.
 This filter is really effective and can get rid of any additional sediment, the bulk of the chlorine, funny smells and tastes, and volatile organic compounds also known as VOCs.
 For additional antibacterial capacity, the manufacturer can inject the activated carbon with silver to make it even more effective.